ansible/ansible/docsite/rst/developing_modules.rst

     args_file = sys.argv[1]
     args_data = file(args_file).read()

-    # for this module, we're going to do key=value style arguments
+    # For this module, we're going to do key=value style arguments.
-    # this is up to each module to decide what it wants, but all
-    # core modules besides 'command' and 'shell' take key=value
+    # Modules can choose to receive json instead by adding the string:
+    #   WANT_JSON
+    # Somewhere in the file.
+    # Modules can also take free-form arguments instead of key-value or json
-    # so this is highly recommended
+    # but this is not recommended.

     arguments = shlex.split(args_data)
     for arg in arguments: